 Former deputy-minister of Health and Professor of Health Policy, Science & Societal Impact at the University of Leiden in the Netherlands, She is currently chair of the Council for Health and Society, the strategic advisory council to the MoH and therefore well placed to talk about setbacks and successes in knowledge exchange at the policy and research interface.

-Consultant in Public Health Medicine at NIHR NETSCC, University of Southampton and advisor for the Department of Health on health research.
+Public Health Consultant Advisor at NIHR NETSCC, University of Southampton and advisor for the Department of Health on health research.
 She previously held the position of Head of Health at the Greater London Authority (GLA) and worked for Public Health England.
 She will share her experience, insights and recent work to bring together public health practice and research for improving public health.

 Reader in Management at the University of St Andrews.
 She has spent the last 10 years researching aspects of knowledge mobilisation and knowledge sharing across the health and social care sector, with a particular focus on how diverse groups of people (practitioners, academics, communities) create and share knowledge with each other.
 She has a particular interest in knowledge mobilisation frameworks, knowledge brokering, knowledge co-production and embedded research.

 Anne-Marie Bagnall is Professor of Health and Wellbeing Evidence and Director of the Centre for Health Promotion Research at Leeds Beckett University.
 While she specialises in mixed method systematic reviews and is a trainer for Cochrane UK, her research experience also includes qualitative research, pragmatic evaluation, participatory and peer research.
 Her current research interests are community engagement, community wellbeing and social relations in relation to health and health inequalities.
 Recent work includes mixed method systematic reviews on community business and community infrastructure for the What Works Centre for Wellbeing, and peer research as part of community empowerment initiatives, for the People’s Health Trust.